Rapptz/discord.py/docs/ext/commands/extensions.rst

 .. warning::

-    Exceptions raised in the ``tearDown`` function are ignored, and the extension is still unloaded.
+    Exceptions raised in the ``teardown`` function are ignored, and the extension is still unloaded.

 .. code-block:: python3
     :caption: basic_ext.py